prateem/Carousel/README.md

 Implemented as a custom view that renders a carousel leveraging ViewPager2, with an extensible Adapter system that allows you to build the carousel you want.

-Comes with two built-in adapters to quick-start
+Comes with two built-in adapters to quick-start, both of which are marked as `open`:

 * `CarouselViewsAdapter` for a simple, generic View adapter.
 * `CarouselImagesAdapter` as an example of a slightly more involved adapter that delegates